gerirgaudi/naplug/README.md

     class MyPlugin << Nagios::Plugin
     end

 This, of course, isn't really enough.
-The plugin needs work to do, which can be accomplished by defining the plugin through the `plugin` method.
+The plugin needs work to do, which can be accomplished by defining the plugin through the `plugin` method, which must always return a `Result`.
 Take, for example, a plugin that checks the staleness of a marker file:

     require 'naplug'